lakshya-dhariwal/ReactModalExample/README.md

-# ReactModalExample
+# React Modal Example

-Created with CodeSandbox
+We use createModal and useRef to create a modal which can be reused with different children